When Cara Rutledge

-she and her husband Brent need income to keep their ecotourism
+realizes she and her husband Brent need income to keep their

-business running, Cara rents out her beach house on Isle of
+ecotourism business running, Cara rents out her beach house

-Palms to Heather Fordham for the entire summer.
-Heather is
+on Isle of Palms to Heather Fordham for the entire summer.

-a young artist who was with her mother during an auto accident
+Heather is a young artist who was with her mother during an

-which left her mother dead and Heather with anxieties dealing
+auto accident which left her mother dead and Heather with

-with strangers and leaving her home.
-Her commission to paint
+anxieties dealing with strangers and leaving her home.
+Her

-to meet a handsome young handyman, Bo, whose compassion and
+didn’t expect to meet a handsome young handyman, Bo,

-understanding slowly draw Heather out of her shell.
+whose compassion and understanding slowly draw Heather out

 When tragedy strikes, Cara's world crumbles.
 She only wants